edubkendo/tower-docs/guides/constructs.md

 # The Object Model

-Tower [work in progress] uses the core Ember Object Model, which is inspired a lot by Ruby and other dynamic programming languages.
+Tower uses the core [Ember](emberjs.com) Object Model, which is inspired a lot by Ruby and other dynamic programming languages.

+The following concepts are available for models.
+Due to this fact, some models can be quite "thick".
+Using the power of Javascript mixing however, it is easy to separate these concepts (or concerns) if the models become too thick.

 - Classes
 - Mixins